PHYSICS FOR SYSTEMS

 The student must know the vectors, operations between vectors and their properties and understand how to use them as physical quantities.

-For the second part of the course, dealing with introduction to quantum physics and quantum computing, you have to acquire the concept wave-particle, the knowledge of the interference phenomenon for the waves and for the particles and for the mixed “nature” and to understand the he uncertainty principle, from the first two chapter of the book: “The Feynman Lectures On Physics - Terzo Volume”, Feynman Richard P.; Leighton Robert B.; Sands Matthew, Editore: ADDISON WESLEY.
+For the introduction to quantum physics and quantum computing, you have to acquire the concept wave-particle, the knowledge of the interference phenomenon for the waves and for the particles and for the mixed “nature” and to understand the he uncertainty principle, from the first two chapter of the book: “The Feynman Lectures On Physics - Terzo Volume”, Feynman Richard P.; Leighton Robert B.; Sands Matthew, Editore: ADDISON WESLEY.

 To study the introductory concepts of the quantum physics, as e.g. the paradox Einstein-Podolsky-Rosen and the quantum teleportation, useful for understanding the operation of quantum computers, you will need to study the following texts: “Meccanica Quantistica e Calcolatori Quantistici”, dal testo “Teletrasporto.
 Il salto impossibile”, di Darling David, Ed.: Bollati Boringhieri, Collana: Saggi.
 Scienze and “Entanglement.
 Il più grande mistero della fisica.” di Aczel Amir D., Editore: Cortina Raffaello.
-Collana: Scienze e idee.
-Dal capitolo 3 al capitolo 8.
+Collana: Scienze e idee, from Chapter 3 to 8.

 Lectures with the support of the blackboard for the electromagnetism part.
 Slides are projected in support to the quantum computing part.